MichelDucartier/ada-jekyll/index.md

 Finally, since Bob was curious about how his background might shape his roles.
 We performed extra regressions looking for patterns between actor features and movie performance and show that ethnicity does not seem to impact a movie's performance.
 The last question we've explored was the impact of ethnicity on actor persona, to again uncover hidden biases in castings.
-We provide some rankings which show what group is the most typecast for a given role.
+We provide some insights into the Bollywood scene and show the typical persona that is the most typecast in this context.

 In conclusion, this analysis has been insightful to uncover some trends and recurrent behaviors in the acting world.
 It is important to mention some limitations we faced.
 First and foremost, the personas generated in the original publication are